 Downtown trolleys add to the excitement and enjoyment of Greenville’s Main Street experience.
 The red and blue open-air trolleys offer a vintage look and feel complete with a cow catcher on the front and wooden bench seats inside.
-Trolleys seat 35 passengers, are wheelchair accessible, and are equipped with bicycle racks.
-They also feature a co-pilot seat for tour guides or special guests.
+Trolleys are wheelchair accessible and are equipped with bicycle racks.

 To ensure safety, passengers are restricted to board and exit the trolley at designated trolley stops.

-Downtown trolleys operate on a fixed-stop system, making a continuous loop from Greenville’s historic West End to the Colonel Elias Earle Historic District in the North Main Street area.
-To board the trolley along the route, stand near one of the trolley stop signs posted throughout the Central Business District.
-There are approximately 20 trolley stops along the route.
+Downtown trolleys operate on a fixed-stop system, making a continuous loop along each route.
+To board the trolley along the routes, passengers must stand near one of the trolley stop signs.

 The Trolley Tracker app allows users to track the real-time location of Greenville's free trolleys that run up and down Main Street.
 The app was developed by a volunteer team of programmers from Code for GVL.
 Use the app to: